roryprimrose/ModelBuilder/README.md

-The factory receives the `IBuildContext`, so a custom source can use the same seams the built-in sources use — the random source, `GetSibling<T>` to stay consistent with other members already set on the instance, and `GetOrAddScopedValue<T>` to share one cached data item across several related members (the mechanism the built-in location and date-of-birth sources use):
+The factory receives the `IBuildContext`, so a custom source can use the same seams the built-in sources use — the random source, `GetSibling<T>` to stay consistent with other members already set on the instance, and `GetOrAddScopedValue<T>` to share one cached data item across several related members (the mechanism the built-in location and date-of-birth sources use).
+In the following module `AddressRow` is your own type and data set (not part of ModelBuilder); the module draws a `Street`/`AddressLine1` and `City` from a single cached `AddressRow` so they stay consistent on each
+instance:

 ```csharp
 public sealed class AddressModule : IConfigurationModule